Online education at FGW - support & guidelines

 Declaration of originality

-To make students extra aware of our rules regarding fraud and plagiarism, a decleration of originality has been made for students (see document on the right, also in Dutch).
+To make students especially aware of our rules regarding fraud and plagiarism, a decleration of originality has been made for students (see document on the right, also in Dutch).

 The decleration helps confirm and strengthen the standards that apply at our university.
 Students take tests and make assignments themselves, without plagiarism.
 By including the decleration in the test, the student is reminded that he or she should not cheat, but also that other students should not do so.
 Behavioral research shows that endorsing a decleration of originality just before an exam or assignment works best.
 Also included in the decleration is the fact that students have to realise that fraud may also harm other students.
 It is recommended to make students aware of this outside the assessment and to point out their responsibility in this respect.